 If you wish to submit comments on the proposed neighbourhood forum, these must be made in writing between Friday 27th November 2015 and Friday 15th January 2016 (5pm) by

-• completing a response form (by downloading from the document area at the bottom of the page)
+• completing a response form (available from the Documents section of this page)

 • writing to the Chief Planning Officer